 - Extra credit assignment feature would be nice

-To read more reviews about Canvas LMS, you can check out this link.
+To read more reviews about Canvas LMS, you can check out the post How To Launch An EdTech Startup.

 Since the price is not transparent and we do not have any hard numbers, which we can evaluate for the features it offers.
 If we talk about the worth of money you spend on Canvas, it would be hard for us to comment on it.
 Overall, performance and listed features, without a doubt, it is one of the best LMS available in the market.
 Its popularity has rapidly grown among the higher-education institutions in the USA and Canada.